Alonza0314/cert-go/README.md

 ## Usage

+> [!NOTE]
+> If the target file (certificate, csr, private key) is existed, the function will not create it and directly return an error, cert/csr/private key already exists.

 1. Prepare the destination directory for the private key, certificate, and CSR.
 This step is required for all the following steps.

 2. Modify the `cfg.yml` file to set the appropriate values(you can use the `defaultCfg.yml` file as your template).